Star Trek: The Next Generation – A Final Unity: Away missions

-The majority of the gameplay takes place by controlling an away team on various space stations and alien worlds, which is the pure adventure game part of the game.
+The majority of the gameplay takes place by controlling an away team on various space stations and alien worlds, which is the pure adventure part of the game.
 The away team is selected by the player and is then controlled in a point-and-click manner by selecting the desired command from the interface in the lower area of the screen.
 Items in the inventory can be used to interact with the environment in much the same way.

 As in most adventure games, inventory items are used to solve various puzzles.
 The comments and responses of the characters vary depending on the combination the player chooses.

 Upon completion of the away mission, the team is beamed up, and the Enterprise awaits further orders or acts with the new information provided by the away mission.

 Endings

 Depending on choices made by the player, two different endings are possible: either a descendant of the Chodak race merges with the gestalt controlling the Unity Device, or the Device destabilizes, resulting in the Enterprise's destruction.